 Ryerson PDO: 91.1 (4.7 SH% + .864 SV%)

 If there are Ryerson Rams fans reading this, this is where things get very frustrating.
 Despite for all intents and purposes, running the Blues up and down the ice Ryerson could not get seem to get that goal that they needed.
 They managed to fight back from two deficits to send it to overtime off the back of a beautiful Olivia Giardetti goal.

-In overtime, the Rams were in utter domination mode for 15 minutes outshooting Toronto 10 to 1, but it was that one shot, a little squeaker by Natasha Athanasakos that snuck past Rachel Seeley and gave the Blues the chance at their first McCaw Cup in 17 years.
+In overtime, the Rams were in utter domination mode for 15 minutes, outshooting Toronto 10 to 1.
+Still, it was that one shot, a little squeaker by Natasha Athanasakos, that snuck past Rachel Seeley and gave the Blues a chance at their first McCaw Cup in 17 years.